DavidBuchanan314/unPNG/README.md

 *If* I end up adding support for palette modes, there'll be a PLTE chunk too.

-Until I write proper docs/specs, looking at `encoder.py` is perhaps the easiest way to understand the details.
+Until I write proper docs/specs, looking at the source is perhaps the easiest way to understand the details.

 # TODO